cbueche/ZenPacks.ShaneScott.QoS/README.md

 - Zenoss 3.2.1 (tested)
 - Zenoss 4.x (maybe working, to be confirmed)
-- pysnmp 4.x (in Zenoss environment)
+- pyasn1 and pysnmp 4.x (in Zenoss environment)

 Development